lsst-sitcom/rubin_exp_checker/README.md

-# DESC Exposure Checker
+# Exposure Checker

-Crowdsourced image quality control for the Dark Energy Survey (DES).
+Crowdsourced image quality control for DC2.
 The code available here is for a web-app that asks users to identify flaws in survey images.
 The app loads and displays FITS image directly in the browser and works on desktop and mobile devices.

 More details can be found in the associated paper ([Astronomy & Computing](http://adsabs.harvard.edu/abs/2016A%26C....16...99M), [arXiv](http://arxiv.org/abs/1511.03391)).